Enterprise AI RFP Blueprint for Australian Organisations

 Consumption complexity makes cost modelling harder.
 Traditional software is priced per seat, per server, or per transaction with clear metering.
 Enterprise AI platforms often layer seat-based pricing with API usage charges, compute consumption overlays, and governance tier upgrades.
 Commercial exposure scales in ways that are not immediately visible from base pricing.

-Section-by-Section RFP Structure
+Section-by-Section Enterprise AI RFP Structure

 A well-structured enterprise AI RFP does not eliminate uncertainty.
 It makes uncertainty visible, testable, and governable.
 The following sections provide a framework for achieving that.